CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 That should work!

-If you eventually want to remove the entire pod, this will erase all the data that is inside the pod, run:
+10\.
+Eventually you will want to remove the entire pod.
+Docker containers and pods are ephemeral, it means just temporary.
+But your code and data must persist.
+Before removing, push your changes to github, because removing the pod/container will erase all the data that is inside.
+Be careful !
+In `WSL terminal`:

 ```bash
 podman pod rm rust_dev_pod -f